hasura/ndc-qdrant/README.md

 Tests will create collections from data.json found in the \__tests__ directory.

-Tests are encoded as JSON objects:
+The test data is encoded as JSON and will be uploaded to Qdrant.
+The root-level field of the tests (e.g. "article" and "boolean") will become the name of the collections in Qdrant.

 ```json
 {